Autocheckout (ACO) Profile Window Checklist

 What Is ACO (Auto Checkout)?

-ACO means auto checkout.
-Learn what ACO means in botting, how ACO bots and staff-run ACO Discord support differ, and how profiles, payment readiness, and release help work without guaranteed checkouts.
+Learn what ACO (auto checkout) means, how ACO bots and Discord services work, and how profiles, payment readiness, and staff-run checkout support fit together.

 Learn how an ACO Discord works, what announcements and profile windows should include, how to verify the server, and what to prepare before auto checkout.